 Disks

-Disks can be provisioned from images or snapshots made on the Oxide rack, or external images in RAW format.
+Disks can be provisioned from images or snapshots made on the Oxide rack, or from external images in RAW format.
 Regardless of the source, boot disks must have an installed operating system.
 You can also create blank disks to provide additional or partitioned VM storage.
 In summary, the options for making a disk are:

-• image: clones from an existing image in the same project or a shared image in the silo
+: clones from an existing image in the same project or a shared image in the silo

 Other required attributes for disk provisioning are: name, description, and total size.
 Disk naming is subject to the same RFC 1035 restrictions as instance and image names.
+The disk size must be a multiple of its block size, with a maximum of 1023 GiB.

-Disk States during Provisioning
+Disk States During Provisioning

 Disk provisioning may involve multiple steps depending on the method of creation.
 For this reason, disks may assume different states and the actions allowed also vary based on the states they are in.

-The states marked by an * are transient states.
-In most cases, once a disk has been successfully created, the disk status is set to detached immediately.
-The only exception is making a disk by importing blocks because the process involves asynchronous client interactions.
+are transient states.
+In most cases, once a disk has been successfully created, the disk status is set to detached

 Disks created through file import must go through several state transitions as shown in the diagram above:

-1. When the disk is first created, it is set to import_ready to await data write requests.
+When the disk is first created, it is set to

-2. The client controls how to chunk up the file and when to send the data chunks.
+to await data write requests.The client controls how to chunk up the file and when to send the data chunks.

-3. When all the chunks have been imported, the client signifies the end of data import with a bulk-write-stop API call, putting the disk back to the import_ready state.
+state, the client can issue multiple disk_bulk_write_import API calls to send the base64-encoded data chunks along with the byte offset.When all the chunks have been imported, the client signifies the end of data import with a disk_bulk_write_import_stop API call, putting the disk back to the

-4. If the data import is paused or fails for any reason, the client can resume or retry bulk writes by specifying the appropriate offset.
+state.If the data import is paused or fails for any reason, the client can resume or retry bulk writes by specifying the appropriate offset.

-3. When disk import is completed, the client invokes the finalize API call to put the disk to detached state.
-The action also includes an option to take a snapshot of the disk.
+When disk import is completed, the client invokes the disk_finalize_import API call to put the disk in a

 Disk States after Provisioning

-Newly provisioned disks are set to the detached state and can be attached to an existing VM or a new instance.
+state and can be attached to an existing VM or a new instance.
 Each disk may only be attached to one VM at a time.

 To move a disk from one VM to another, the instances involved must both be shut down for the disk to be detached and attached.